gardenlinux/gardenlinux/tests/README.md

 Obtain credentials by downloading an OpenStack RC file and source it after adding your password to it.
 Alternatively you could statically add the password to it (environment variable `OS_PASSWORD`) and specify that file in the configuration.

+> [!NOTE]
-**Note** that the test will not attempt to create networks, security groups, or attached floating IPs to the virtual machines.
+> that the test will not attempt to create networks, security groups, or attached floating IPs to the virtual machines.
 The security group and network must exist and most likely the test will have to be executed from a machine in the same network.

 Use the following test configuration: